General Terms and Conditions for the use of the caravanmarkt24.de platform

 1. Sellers are entitled to place used or new motorhomes or caravans or similar vehicles for sale on the platform ("sales advertisement").
 A seller has the opportunity to offer his vehicle for sale to a wide range of buyers from professional dealers as part of an online auction.

 3. The seller is solely responsible for the content of the sales advertisement.
-The seller is obliged to create his sales advertisement truthfully and completely.
-The seller guarantees theaccuracy of the information provided ,in particular information that may be of importance for the purchase decision of potential buyers (e.g. defects, missing documents, etc.).
+The seller is obliged to create a truthful and complete sales advertisement.
+The seller guarantees the accuracy of the information provided, in particular information that may be of importance for the purchase decision of potential buyers (e.g. defects, missing documents, etc.).
 If the seller is already aware when the advertisement is created that, contrary to § VII Para.
-1, it is not possible to hand over the vehicle within 15 days of acceptance of the bid, the seller must state the earliest possible handover when creating the sales advertisement.
+1, it is not possible to hand over the vehicle within 15 days of the sale, the seller must state the earliest possible handover when creating the sales advertisement.

 4. Changes are generally no longer possible after publication of the sales advertisement.
 If changes are necessary due to incorrect information, the seller must contact the operator immediately.
 The operator will check these changes and, if necessary, adjust them in the sales advertisement if they appear relevant and legitimate for the possible purchase decision.
-The operator will inform the bidders as soon as possible, taking into account normal business hours (Monday to Friday from 9 a.m. to 6 p.m.).
-The highest bidder (buyer) is entitled to revoke or confirm his bid due to the change.
-If the highest bidder revokes his bid or does not confirm his bid within 24 hours of notification, the auction will be restarted and all previously submitted bids will be deleted in order to protect the legitimate interests of all users and to maintain fair competition.
+The operator will inform the bidders as soon as possible, taking into account normal business hours (Monday to Friday from 9 a.m. to 5 p.m.).
+The highest bidder (buyer) is entitled to revoke or confirm his offer due to the change.

-8. The Operator is entitled to refuse to publish a sales advertisement at its own discretion and without giving reasons or to make it dependent on the seller adapting it beforehand in accordance with the Operator's specifications.
+7. The Operator is entitled to refuse to publish a sales advertisement at its own discretion and without stating reasons or to make it dependent on the seller adapting it beforehand in accordance with the Operator's specifications.

-11. The seller undertakes to provide the buyer with ownership of the vehicle sold no later than 15 days after the knockdown.
+9. The seller undertakes to procure ownership of the sold vehicle for the buyer no later than 15 days after the sale.
 The transfer of ownership shall be effected by handing over the vehicle with all associated documents, in particular registration certificate Part I and Part II as well as all existing vehicle keys.
 The parties may agree a different deadline.

-12. If a buyer is ultimately unable to take delivery of the vehicle because the seller has sold it to a third party despite having been awarded the contract and is therefore no longer able to procure ownership, the operator shall not be liable for this case.
+10. If a buyer is ultimately unable to take delivery of the vehicle because the seller has sold it elsewhere to a third party and can therefore no longer procure ownership, the operator shall not be liable for this case.

 V. Procedure of the online auction, binding declarations and conclusion of contract